AnyChart/docs.anychart.com/Basic_Charts/Sparkline_Chart.md

 chart2.pointWidth(25);
 ```

-Note that you can define pointWidth values in percent or in pixels.
+Note that you can define pointWidth values as a percentage or in pixels.
 This feature can be applied to Column and WinLoss Sparklines.
 Let's adjust columns in a couple of our previous examples:

 {sample :width 688 :height 100}BCT\_Sparkline\_Chart\_09{sample}